oweb36/mws-docs/Megarchive Warehouse Show/Megarchive Warehouse Show.md

 The abbreviation for this show is MWS.

-The name Megarchive in both MWS and my megarchive manual collections is a portmanteau of
+The name Megarchive in both MWS and my megarchive manual collections is a portmanteau of *Mega* and *Archive*.